FAQ - Answers to your questions!

 How long does it take to receive an order?

-When I order something, I like to receive it quickly.
+When I order something, I appreciate receiving it quickly.
 So I try to do the same!
 For jewelry, I process your orders within 24 to 48 hours.
 Then the post office takes between 1 and 3 days for tracked mail.
-We offer parcel relay / Chronopost express / FedEx options for international shipping.
+We offer parcel relay / Chronopost Express / FedEx options for international shipments.
 For icons, I start the gilding the day I receive the order and send it about 6 business days later, allowing time for it to dry.
 In all cases, you will be notified by email when your order leaves my workshop, and a tracking number will allow you to locate it.

 Can I purchase a creation and have it sent to someone as a gift?

 Yes, absolutely.
-You have the option to purchase a creation and provide a delivery address different from the billing address.
-However, if you need to send two pieces of jewelry or two icons to two different people, you will need to place two separate orders, as the website can only manage one delivery address at a time.
+You have the option to purchase a creation and indicate a delivery address different from the billing address.
+However, if you need to send two different pieces of jewelry or two icons to two different people, you will need to place two separate orders, because the website can only manage one delivery address at a time.

 Can I have gift wrapping?

-I have a discount code, where do I put it?
+I have a discount code, where should I enter it?

-At checkout, there's a small box to enter a code.
-On the next page, the discount will appear at the very top (on mobile) in the "order summary," and the code will adjust the cart total.
+At checkout, there's a small box where you can enter a code.
+On the next page, the discount will appear at the very top (on mobile) in the "Order summary" and the code will adjust the shopping cart total.

 Are the jewels accompanied by an explanation?